FederatedAI/FATE/fate_client/pipeline/README.rst

 Query on Tasks
 --------------

-FATE Pipeline also provides API to query component information, including data, model, and metrics.
-All query API have matching name to `FlowPy <../fate_flow/doc>`__, while Pipeline retrieves and returns query result directly to user.
+FATE Pipeline provides API to query component information, including data, model, and metrics.
+All query API have matching name to `FlowPy <../fate_sdk>`__, while Pipeline retrieves and returns query result directly to user.

 .. code:: python